RI man charged with stealing signed Tom Brady jersey in Foxboro gets six months' probation

 He was also ordered to stay away from Patriot Place in Foxboro, where he was apprehended still wearing the jersey, valued at $10,000, shortly after the incident on Oct.
 24, 2019, according to court records.

 After the incident, his family said Cineus was suffering from mental health issues.
-Followng his arrest, he was sent for mental health examinations at state facilities.
+Following his arrest, he was sent for mental health examinations at state facilities.

 “He’s made a tremendous turnaround in the last few years,” his lawyer, Bill Galvin of Westwood, told the court.